Manual Chapter : Disaster Recovery Best Practices

 You can manage the minimum number of devices that must be available for the cluster to be considered operational.
 If the number of available devices is less than the value specified for the Minimum Master Eligible Devices, the cluster is deemed unhealthy.

-- At the top of the screen, clickSystem, then, on the left, clickBIG-IQ DATA COLLECTIONand then selectBIG-IQ Data Collection Cluster.The BIG-IQ Data Collection Cluster screen opens.
-On this screen, you can either view summary status for the data collection device cluster or access the screens that you can use to configure the DCD cluster.
+- From BIG-IQ, at the top of the screen, clickSystem, then, on the left, clickBIG-IQ DATA COLLECTIONand then selectBIG-IQ Data Collection Cluster.The BIG-IQ Data Collection Cluster screen opens.
+On this screen, you can view summary status for the Data Collection Device (DCD) cluster and access the screens that you can use to configure the DCD cluster.

-- Under the screen name, click.The Cluster Settings screen opens.
+- Under the screen name, clickCONFIGURATIONCluster Settings.The Cluster Settings screen opens.

 - To change this setting, clickOverride.The button text changes toUpdate.